US weighs policy on Venezuela as Maduro signals flexibility - WTMJ

 Tuesday is the deadline for a committee in the Maduro-controlled congress to present a list of candidates for the National Electoral Council.
 Behind the scenes, moderates aligned with former presidential candidate Henrique Capriles have been meeting with Maduro representatives to push for the inclusion of two opposition rectors on the five-member board.
 If the demand is met, it could pave the way for Maduro’s opponents to participate in mayoral and gubernatorial elections later this year.

 Also in the mix is future of several American citizens jailed in Venezuela.
-In recent months, former New Mexico Governor Bill Richardson has pressed Maduro and senior aides to release six former executives at Houston-based CITGO as well as two former Green Berets who participated in a failed raid last year staged from neighboring Colombia.
+In recent months, former New Mexico Gov. Bill Richardson has pressed Maduro and senior aides to release six former executives at Houston-based CITGO as well as two former Green Berets who participated in a failed raid last year staged from neighboring Colombia and a former U.S. Marine being held on unrelated allegations.

 So far, the posturing by Maduro has failed to impress officials in Washington.